 Two people are contrasted.
 A scoffer is a person who refuses to believe anything that does not match what he already believes.
 Any contrary opinion is attacked.
-A wise person is the opposite.
+A wise person is an opposite.
 He loves learning.

-The first two lines in this section equates the scoffer to wickedness.
+The first two lines in this section equate the scoffer to wickedness.
 Anyone who cannot see his own faults is not following God (I John 1:8,10).
 But these lines also contain a warning, when you try to teach a scoffer or rebuke the wicked, they will attack the person trying to change them (Matthew 5:10-12).

 The second set of lines contrasts the scoffer and the wise man.
 They have the opposite reaction to reproof.
 A scoffer will hate you for telling him he is wrong.
-The wise man love you for the same message.
+The wise man loves you for the same message.

 Thus, the third set of lines equates a wise man with righteousness.
 When you teach a wise man he learns and becomes wiser.

 The fourth and fifth sets of lines become the core point.
 The fourth set explains why some reject wisdom and others do not.
 Returning to the theme established in Proverbs 1:7, learning requires fear.
 To gain wisdom, you must first fear God.
 When you know the truth about God, then you are able to reason well.
 The result is that your life will be lengthened.